ferllop/backup-script/README.md

 If the root directory containing the files that you want to backup are into a docker container, you have to mount it into the docker host.

 ## About remote
-If you can skip the remote connection using "none" (without the quotes) as the remote name.
+You can skip the remote connection using "none" (without the quotes) as the remote name.

 # To restore